1platform/onebe/docs/modules/Scheduler_IScheduleDefinition.md

 ▸ (): [`Promise`]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise )<`void`\>

-The async runner function definition.
+Type used to define how an async task runner job should look like.

 ##### Returns